RoganMurley/roganmurley.github.io/_posts/2024-01-02-something-a-lot-like-pokemon-yellow.markdown

 ![Bulbapedia](/assets/bulbapedia.png){: width="512" }

-I'm now almost 30 years old and have access to technology once the reserve of science fiction.
+I'm now almost 30 years old and have access to technology that was once the reserve of science fiction.
 Using [text as the universal interface](https://scale.com/blog/text-universal-interface) we can create text, art, audio and code from raw compute.
-With this technology we could mechnically create a game from just its model.
+With this technology we could mechanically create a game from just its model.
 We can put the Pokémon Yellow wiki in and get a Pokémon Yellow game out.

 Why is this interesting?
 Suppose we want to change Pokémon Yellow by adding a new Pokémon.
 We don't need to change any code, we just need to edit the wiki and then press the "remake game" button.
 Modding a game becomes as simple as editing the wiki.
 Creating a game becomes as simple as writing its wiki.

 As of early 2024 GenAI technology isn't of course advanced enough to do this in the general case.
-However, I believe it is already capable of working in a restriced environment.
+However, I believe it is already capable of working in a restricted environment.
 We can create wiki software today that makes a specific kind of game (such as a Pokémon game).
 We could use a static game engine for the core, but dynamically create the areas, enemies, items etc. It's hard to do this, but certainly possible.

 So that's what I'm hacking on right now as my side project.
 I'm making a wiki that makes games.
 Check out [langengine.com](https://www.langengine.com) to join the waitlist.